clixx-io/clixx.io/examples_iotframework/serial-hbridge/README.md

 ![circuit-graphic](images/attiny-hbridge.jpg)

+If you connect an Electric motor up to a relay or mosfet you quickly realise that you can only control a motor in one direction.

 H-Bridges are electronic circuits that enables a voltage to be applied to DC-Motor in a way that enables it to run in either direction.
 These circuits are often used in robotics, consumer devices, automotive and